scottinet/resume/README.md

 # Overview

-I'm currently a lead developer at [Kuzzle](http://kuzzle.io), and I have over 18 years of professional experience.
+I am currently a lead developer and software architect at [Kuzzle](http://kuzzle.io), and I have about 20 years of professional experience.
-I can work either in either La Ciotat, Toulon or Marseille (France), their surrounding areas, or remotely.
+I can work either in either La Ciotat, Toulon, Aix-en-Provence or Marseille (France), their surrounding areas, or remotely.

 I *largely* favor remote working, because I want to lower my carbon footprint as much as possible.
-Do not worry: I'm as much productive, if not more, working on my own desk at home, and I still gladly and efficiently do collaborative work with my coworkers.
+Do not worry: I am as much productive, if not more, working on my own desk at home, and I still gladly and efficiently do collaborative work with my coworkers.

 I'm proficient in C and Node.js, I can easily work on existing projects written in Java, C++, C#, Python, Go or PHP, and I can learn new languages very quickly.

-My coding style focuses on writing easy-to-understand, maintainable code, and I like to follow a few principles to achieve that goal, most prominently: [KISS](https://en.wikipedia.org/wiki/KISS_principle), [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself), and [The Boyscout Rule](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule)
+I favor architectures focusing on modular, easy-to-understand and maintainable code, aiming at lowering maintenance costs, while favoring the addition of new features.
 You may browse [my own github repository](https://github.com/scottinet) and the [kuzzle one](https://github.com/kuzzleio), to check if my coding style and skills match your expectations.

 Other skills that I have:

-* I'm a fast learner, able to quickly grasp new paradigms, languages and practices
+* I am a fast learner, able to quickly grasp new paradigms, languages and practices
+* I am *very* curious, relentlessly asking questions, and unable to quit an issue until I fully grasp everything it implies
-* I've architectured applications, data models and codes (object-oriented or not), and I love doing that
+* I have architectured applications, data models and codes (object-oriented or not), and I love doing that
 * I naturally offer my help to other team members, or train them when they ask me to
 * I helped design and optimize applications storage in SQL databases, as well as a large datawarehouse
 * I managed a team for about 5 years